wision-lab/visionsim/docs/source/index.rst

-Welcome to SpSim!
+Welcome to VisionSim!
 =================

-Spsim is a python library and CLI that provide tools to simulate high speed sensor data as captured by single photon cameras or conventional RGB cameras.
+VisionSim is a python library and CLI that provide tools to simulate high speed sensor data as captured by single photon cameras or conventional RGB cameras.

 .. .. video:: https://pages.cs.wisc.edu/~sjungerman/showcase-loop.mp4